AmrMomtaz/Weather-Stations-Monitoring/README.md

 4) Stores invalid messages in a seperate channel [**"Invalid Message Channel"**](https://www.enterpriseintegrationpatterns.com/patterns/messaging/InvalidMessageChannel.html).
 5) Feeds the message to Kafka service while dropping **10%** of them.

-The API response, filtered message and enriched message are avaialable in the resources.
+The API response, filtered message and enriched message's are avaialable in the project's resources.<br>
+To build the jar, go to the project's directory and run ```mvn clean package``` and it will be build in the target dicrectory with name _WeatherStation-1.0-SNAPSHOT-shaded.jar_

 ## Bitcask Store